fkie-cad/RoAMer/README.md

 * Python (virtual) environment (> v3.7)

 ### Compile on Windows VM
-* clone git repo
+* clone the git repository
-* execute `compile.bat` in cmd
+* execute `compile.bat`in Windows CMD, this will compile the python scripts into Windows executable files
-* compiled version can be found in unpacker/dist, pewhitelister/dist, and receiver/dist
+* the executables can be found in unpacker/dist, pewhitelister/dist and receiver/dist

 ### Deployment
-* run `PeHeaderWhitelister.exe C:\` in cmd on VM and copy the resulting file of this script to the current VM's user home directory
+* run `PeHeaderWhitelister.exe C:\` in Windows CMD in the VM and copy the resulting `pe_header_whitelist.json` file of this script to the current VM's users home directory (`C:\Users\%username%\`)
-* Copy from VM: unpacker/dist/main.exe to Host: roamer/bin
+* Copy the file `unpacker/dist/main.exe` from the VM to the host system into `$Repository/roamer/bin`
 * start receiver ´main.exe´ in the VM within a command line terminal (cmd.exe) as an administrator
-* move desktop symbols so that the upper left corner is free
+* move desktop the symbols so that the upper left corner of your desktop is free
 * create a shortcut to notepad as the first icon directly below the free space (right click -> New -> Shortcut: `C:\Windows\notepad.exe`)
-* open notepad with the shortcut and move it over the notepad shortcut icon, then close notepad
+* open notepad with the new shortcut and move the notepad windows over the notepad shortcut icon, then close notepad
-* create snapshot and name it e.g. `init`
+* create a snapshot of the VM in VirtualBox and name it e.g. `init`

 Screenshot how the VM should look like at the end:
 ![Screenshot of vm](screenshot_desktop.png)

 ## Configuration
-* check the host's config.py for the `SNAPSHOT_NAME` (e.g. `init`) and `VM_NAME` (e.g. `win7box`)
+* check the host's config.py and set the `SNAPSHOT_NAME` (e.g. `init`) and `VM_NAME` (e.g. `win7box`)
 * Set `host_ip`, `host_port`, `guest_ip`, `guest_port` to the correct values of your setup

 ### Check configuration